dux/fez/README.md

   static nodeName(node) { ... }

   // unless node has no innerHTML on initialization, bind will be set to slow (fastBind = false)
-  // if you are using components that to not use innerHTML and slots, enable fast bind (fastBind = true_
+  // if you are using components that to not use innerHTML and slots, enable fast bind (fastBind = true)
   // <fez-icon name="gear" />
-  static fastBind = false
+  static fastBind = true
   static fastBind(node) { ... }

   connect(props) {